Development of apps for iOS And Android

 4. Would your mobile app require an offline mode?

-Functionality to operate in an offline mode is an important aspect for mobile apps that requires high accessibility levels – for example, if the mobile app is used in areas with poor or no connection.
+Functionality to operate in an offline mode is an important aspect for mobile apps that require high accessibility levels – for example, if the mobile app is used in areas with poor or no connection.
 From a technical perspective, mobile apps that are able to operate in an offline mode are developed using local data storage functions in the mobile device, and custom designed logics of synchronization to the server, once the device accesses connection.

 5. Would your mobile app have login functionality?
 If yes, how would the user receive the login credentials?